Form I-485 Processing Time

 Receipt of ApplicationAPPROXIMATELY 2 TO 3 WEEKS AFTER FILING

-Nearly 9% of Form I-485 applications are rejected, and thousands more are denied.
+Nearly 11% of Form I-485 applications are rejected, and USCIS denies thousands more.
 A poorly prepared application can also delay the approval process and even create significant immigration problems.
 When you prepare your I-485 on CitizenPath, we provide simple, step-by-step instructions and alerts to help you avoid costly delays.
-We even guarantee USCIS will approve your application.
+We even have a money-back guarantee USCIS will approve your application.
 No credit card is required to try it.

 Appointment Notice for BiometricsAPPROXIMATELY 3 TO 5 WEEKS AFTER FILING